felipead/erc20-token-api/README.md

 The following could be implemented to improve performance and reduce latency:

+### `geth` nodes and the `datadir`

+The `datadir` is the directory where `geth` nodes store the [blockchain data](https://geth.ethereum.org/docs/fundamentals/databases) in the filesystem.

+We are building the Blockchain `datadir` inside the container just for the purpose of this exercise.
+Running a full-fledged production Ethereum node would require a blazing fast SSD with hundreds of Gibabytes available.

+For production, we would probably want to mount the `datadir` as an external Docker volume too.

 ### Processing requests in parallel

 The API that fetches balances accepts multiple addresses.
 For each address, we must make a call to the `balanceOf` ERC-20 method.
 That could imply in huge latency if we were to query many addresses sequentially.